-This policy applies to investment research published by the Research Department of Morgan Stanley1 and its affiliated companies ("the Firm" or "Morgan Stanley").
+This policy applies to investment research published by the Research Department of Morgan Stanley1 and its affiliated companies (“the Firm” or “Morgan Stanley”)2.

 LCD monitors the application of the Firm's policy regarding the publication of research in the period before, during and after investment banking transactions, as described further in section 6 “Timing and Content of Research.”
 Morgan Stanley also has systems and processes that facilitate the required disclosures in research reports of interests and activities of the Firm which may appear to represent a conflict of interest (see “Disclosure of interests”).

-The primary analyst(s) responsible for a research report is required to ensure that the views expressed in each research report accurately reflect his or her personal views, as applicable (see section 4 "Certification on each research report").
+The primary analyst(s) responsible for a research report is required to affirm that the views expressed in each research report accurately reflect his or her personal views, as applicable (see section 4“Certification on each research report”).

 Research analysts are not directly supervised by personnel from other areas of the Firm (in particular investment banking or sales and trading personnel) whose interests or functions may conflict with those of the research analysts.
 Senior Research Management personnel report either directly to Firm Management or to the most senior management level in the related sales and trading business.

-Morgan Stanley does not permit investment banking personnel to participate in the Firm's evaluation of research analysts and limits the participation of sales and trading personnel in the Firm’s evaluation of analysts in compliance with CFTC rules.
+Morgan Stanley does not permit investment banking personnel to participate in the Firm's evaluation of research analysts and limits the participation of sales and trading personnel in the Firm’s evaluation of analysts in compliance with CFTC rules and FINRA Rule 2242.